kma32527/Directed-search-algorithm-for-academic-research/README.md

 - autoencoder.py

-  - script to test the use of an autoencoder for improving feature extraction
+  - Script to test the use of an autoencoder for improving feature extraction

-  - can be interpreted as "studying the material through core concepts and keywords"
+  - Can be interpreted as "studying the material through core concepts and keywords"

 - arxiv_tests.py

-  - model tests on arxiv ML abstracts
+  - Model tests on arxiv ML abstracts

 - ploss_tests.py

-  - model tests on PLOSS articles from the category of computational biology
+  - Model tests on PLOSS articles from the category of computational biology